dhellmann/pymotw-3/source/xmlrpc.server/index.rst

    :start-after: #end_pymotw_header

-Assuming there is no ``/tmp/EXAMPLE`` file on the current system, the output for the sample client script is:
+Assuming there is no ``/tmp/EXAMPLE`` file on the current system, the output for the sample client script is as follows.

 .. code-block:: none